-Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator output.
+Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator Output.
 PVDD supply is the power MOSFET gate drive supply voltage and created by internal LDO from VIN.
 When VIN < +5.5V, PVDD should be tied to PVIN pins.
-A 2.2μF ceramic capacitor from the PVDD pin to PGND (Pin 2) must be place next to the IC.
-2, 5, 6, 7, 8, 21 PGND Power Ground.
-PGND is the ground path for the MIC24051 buck converter power stage.
+A 2.2μ F ceramic capacitor from the PVDD pin to PGND (Pin 2) must be place next to the IC.
+2, 5, 6, 7, 8, 21 PGND PGND pins connect to sources of the MOSFE output capacitors.
+The Power Ground.
+PGND is the ground path for the MIC24055 buck converter power stage.
 The PGND pins connect to the low-side N-Channel internal MOSFET gate drive supply ground, the sources of the MOSFETs, the negative terminals of input capacitors, and the negative terminals of output capacitors.
-The loop for the power ground should be as small as possible and separate from the Signal ground (SGND) loop.
+The loop for the power ground should be as small as possible and separate from the signal ground (SGND) loop.
 3 NC No Connect.
-4, 9, 10, 11, 12 SW Switch Node output.
+4, 9, 10, 11, 12 SW Switch Node Output.
 Internal connection for the high-side MOSFET source and low-side MOSFET drain.
 Due to the high-speed switching on this pin, the SW pin should be routed away from sensitive nodes.
-13,14,15, 16,17,18,19 PVIN High-Side N-internal MOSFET Drain Connection input.
+13,14,15, 16,17,18,19 PVIN High-Side N-Internal MOSFET Drain Connection input.
 The PVIN operating voltage range is from 4.5V to 19V.
-Input capacitors between the PVIN pins and the Power Ground (PGND) are required and keep the connection short.
-20 BST Boost output.
+Input capacitors between the PVIN pins and the power ground (PGND) are required to keep the connection short.
+20 BST Boost Output.
 Bootstrapped voltage to the high-side N-channel MOSFET driver.
 A Schottky diode is connected between the PVDD pin and the BST pin.
 A boost capacitor of 0.1μF is connected between the BST pin and the SW pin.
 Adding a small resistor at the BST pin can slow down the turn-on time of high-side N-Channel MOSFETs.